stefmolin/Holiday-Hack-Challenge-2021/README.md

 Make sure to talk to Chimney Scissorsticks again to get tips for the Shellcode Primer objective.

-# TODO: Remaining Challenges on Santa's side
-### Eve Snowshoes - HoHo ...
-No
-(Santa's Office) --> needs to be solved to help objective 8 "Kereboasting" which is rated 5/5 --> save for later

 ### Noxious O. D'Or - IMDS Exploration
 >The Instance Metadata Service (IMDS) is a virtual server for cloud assets at the IP address 169.254.169.254.
 Send a couple ping packets to the server.